 - cinnamon

-Variations & Uses
+Brown Sugar Syrup Variations & Uses

 As we touched on previously, you can use light or dark brown sugar to make this syrup… However, we have a few more tricks up our sleeve to enhance & embellish the flavor of this syrup!
 These variations are completely optional, the recipe as written works phenomenally, these options are for those who are feeling a bit extra.

-- Add 1-2 teaspoons of vanilla extract
+- Add 1 teaspoon of vanilla extract

 - Add 2 tablespoons of maple syrup